pbloem/profane-tmesis/if-croesus-goes-to-war.md

 She spoke with no drama.
 No theatre.
 Almost bored at the obvious truth of her proclamations.

 "To the village", I said at last.
-Whatever she had planned for me, whatever tricks she was playing, I could not let this end with a few simple questions and a night sleeping under the stars.
+Whatever she had planned for me, whatever tricks she was playing, I could not let this end with a few simple questions and a night sleeping on the beach.

 At first we walked in silence.
 I felt somehow that every question I would ask would pull me more firmly into her influence.
 I could sense it in her confidence.